Celeriac Remoulade

 It turns out I’m close-ish.
 Larousse’s remoulade is mayonnaise made with an egg yolk (cooked or raw), finely diced gherkins, small capers and herbs, including parsley, chives, chervil and tarragon, flavoured with mustard and anchovy essence.
 Larousse recommends blanching the celeriac, which I never do.

-Andre L. Simon, A Concise Encyclopaedia of Gastronomy version, has the remoulade sauce as a much simpler thing; a dressing with the yolk of a hard-boiled egg and possibly mustard.
+Andre L. Simon, in his A Concise Encyclopaedia of Gastronomy version, describes the remoulade sauce as a much simpler thing: a dressing with the yolk of a hard-boiled egg and possibly mustard.
 He seems to imply that when herbs are added, it becomes a Sauce Tartare, which also involves wine and finely chopped shallots.
 So I think we’ll stick with the Larousse.

-In short, it is a flavoured mayonnaise, so it adjusts to suit your taste.
-As I don’t blanch the celeriac root, but you need to immediately toss it in the lemon juice to stop it from discolouring.
-I also like the lemon flavour and add the zest to give it an even more considerable lemon boost.
-My Celeriac Remoulade recipe calls for greek yoghurt, making the sauce a little less rich; again, this is down to your preference.
+In short, it is a flavoured mayonnaise, so adjust it to suit your taste.
+If you don’t blanch the celeriac root, you do need to immediately toss it in the lemon juice to stop it from discolouring.
+The lemon flavour is really delicious, especially if you add the zest to give it a real lemon boost.
+However, taste as you go along, and you can balance the lemon with a dash of good wine vinegar.
+This celeriac remoulade recipe calls for Greek yoghurt, making the sauce a little less rich; again, this is down to your preference.
 Taste the sauce before adding the yoghurt.

 Decorate with the spring onions, celery leaves or parsley and, if you like, the finely chopped white of the remaining egg.
 Et Voila!